fhildeb/lukso-node-guide/docs/guides/hardware-setup/ubuntu-configuration.md

 :::tip

-Detailed differences of a minimal or regular installation can be found in the [Operation Systems](/docs/theory/node-operation/operation-systems.md) page of the [**🧠 Theory**](/docs/theory/preparations/node-specifications.md) section.
+Detailed differences of a minimal or regular installation can be found in the [**Operation Systems**](/docs/theory/node-operation/operation-systems.md) page of the 🧠 [**Theory**](/docs/theory/preparations/node-specifications.md) section.

 :::

 ![Ubuntu Installation Type](/img/guides/hardware-setup/install_04.png)

-:::note
+:::warning

 Do not _Search for third-party drivers_.
-Only remote access is needed, which will be installed later.
-Other applications and web services could potentially cause harm to security, and ease of software maintenance in the long run.
+Additional services could potentially be a harm to security and ease of maintenance.

 :::